leesouthwart/riddle-me-this/README.md

 Users select a username, and are then shown a riddle.
 If the riddle is answered correctly they are moved on to the next riddle, until all 10 have been answered.
 Their score is tracked and displayed on a highscores page.
 Users also have the ability to get hints for the riddle, and can skip the question entirely if needed.
 The design is simple to match the simplicity of the game.
-I felt no need for anything other than a simple style for the page.
+I felt no need for anything other than a simple style for the page, so I used a bootstrap theme from startbootstrap.com.
 The attention is drawn straight to the riddles which is ideal.
 The design is mobile responsive.

 Multiple users can play the game at the same time in different browsers with no problems.